Aarin06/Planpal/README.md

     https://developers.google.com/my-business/content/posts-data

 #### Fulfillment of Additional Requirements:
-- **Webhook Integration**: As the user builds their itinerary, we will use webhooks to automatically update a users google calendar.
+- **Webhook Integration**: As the user builds their itinerary, we will use webhooks to export their itineray to a users google calendar.
 - **Real-Time Collaboration**: When multiple users edit the same itinerary, those changes are reflected in real-time without the need of refreshing the webpage.
-- **Long-Running Task**: Generate the route for each day to preview the itinerary for that day

 ### Alpha Version Goal:
 - As a user, I want to be able to create an account and login to view the itineraries that I have created and am invited to.